 Streaming Data¶

-Stream events and user profiles directly from Mixpanel without storing to local database.
-Ideal for ETL pipelines, one-time exports, and Unix-style piping.
+Stream events and user profiles directly from Mixpanel.
+Ideal for ETL pipelines, data processing, exports, and Unix-style piping.

 Explore on DeepWiki

-Ask questions about streaming vs fetching, memory-efficient processing, or ETL pipeline patterns.
+Ask questions about streaming, memory-efficient processing, or ETL pipeline patterns.

 Streaming Events¶